 12.55 – 13.00 (5 mins)

-Shower time (leave hair wet if necessary – see more tips on this below).
+Shower time (leave hair wet if necessary – see below).

 You could skip this if you have a call at 13.00 and pretend your hair is wet because you’ve just returned from a walk in the rain… I did this last week (gross I know but needs must).
 I grabbed a shower a little while later.